bhauman/figwheel-main/docs/tutorial.md

 The REPL we just launched has a simple terminal readline support, meaning that it can handle editing a single line, and provide history by hitting the up arrow.
-This will do fine for trying simple expressions but we often to have a more fully featured terminal line reader that can:
+This will do fine for trying simple expressions, but we often want to have a more fully featured terminal line reader that can:

 * syntax highlight Clojure code as you type it